How to Recognize a Credit Card Telephone Scam

 After the call ends, the caller uses the information you gave to make charges on your account or to create a new account in your name.
 Credit card telephone scammers sometimes get you to call them by leaving the number on your answering machine or sending in an email or text message.

 In some credit card telephone scams, the thief may pretend to be from the IRS, another of your billers, or they may ask you to sign up for a product or service then asks for your credit card information to pay for the service.
 They don't actually sign you up for a service.
 Instead, they use your credit card information, they can sell the info or use it to commit fraud.

 How to Avoid a Credit Card Telephone Scam

 Crooks are constantly revising their schemes.
 Each time consumers catch on to one scam, another variation or an entirely new scam pops up.
 So, it's important that you follow some guidelines to avoid being scammed over the phone no matter what tactic the crook uses.

-Don't give out any information on calls you didn't initiate, no matter how legitimate the call may seem.
-Scammers can even spoof your caller ID and have your creditor's name show up.
+- Don't give out any information on calls you didn't initiate, no matter how legitimate the call may seem.
+Scammers can even override your caller ID and have your creditor's name show up.
 If you think there's a possibility that it's your real credit card issuer, ask if you can return their call.
 If it's a scam, they're likely to try to convince you to stay on the line.

-Only trust calls that you initiate.
-Again, you can end a suspected scam by ending that call and then calling the customer service number on the back of your credit card or own your credit card billing statement.
+- Only trust calls that you initiate.
+Again, you can end a suspected scam by ending that call and then calling the customer service number on the back of your credit card or on your credit card billing statement.
 Don't return calls from numbers left on your answering machine or sent in an email unless you can verify that it's your credit card issuer's real phone number.

 What to Do If You're Scammed